 The Commission has provided staff support to local units of government in the administration and management of economic development revolving loan fund programs that are capitalized with the proceeds of economic development grant awards and other public-sector appropriations.
-During 2012, nine new business loans were made and 51 existing loans were serviced.
+During 2014, three new business loans were made and 31 existing loans were serviced.

 The Commission has also provided staff support to the Kenosha County Housing Authority since 1985 in the administration and management of the County's housing rehabilitation revolving loan fund program.
-A Commission staff member serves as the Housing Authority's Program Coordinator and is responsible for providing information to county residents outside the City of Kenosha, for the packaging and closing of new housing assistance loans, and for servicing outstanding loans.
-During 2012, five new loans were made and 131 loans were serviced.
-SEWRPC staff also represented the Kenosha County Housing Authority during 2012 and 2013 in an effort by the Wisconsin Department of Administration to establish a multi-county region for administering housing-related community development block grant funds.
+A Commission staff member serves as the Housing Authority's Program Coordinator and is responsible for providing information to county residents, outside the City of Kenosha, for the packaging and closing of new housing assistance loans and for servicing outstanding loans.
+During 2014, 19 new loans were made and 143 loans were serviced.
+SEWRPC staff also coordinated the County loan program and loan applications with the Southern Housing Region established by the Wisconsin Department of Administration.
+The Southern Housing Region was established in 2012 to administer housing-related community development block grant funds awarded to the State by the U.S. Department of Housing and Urban Development.